jamietre/iter8/README.md

 Then you can use the API described below.
 Iter8 has two types of methods: *transformation* and *value-producing*.

-*Transformation* methods return a new instance of `Iter` with a new sequence that's the result of your operation. *value-producing* methods return an element from the sequence or some computed value.
+*Transformation* methods return a new instance of `Iter` with a new sequence that's the result of your operation. *value-producing* methods return a value.

 Execution of every query is deferred until a *value producing* method is called, which exports data outside the construct of an `Iter` object.
 If your query doesn't need to iterate over the entire sequence, it won't.
-Each of these methods returns something other than an `Iter` object thus ending the chain and causing execution.
+Each value-producing methods returns something other than an `Iter` object thus ending the chain and causing execution.

-In addtion to these methods, some `Array` prototype methods are also value producing.
+In addition to its own API, `Iter` implements method for each `Array` prototype methods that don't mutate the array.
+Some of these are value-producing, such as `indexOf`, while some are transformation functions and produce a new `Iter`, such as `filter`.

 ## Creating Iter objects